 What Is BAH Rate Protection?

-The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your rank at your location.
+The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your pay grade at your location.
 Your BAH won’t go down as long as you remain at the same duty station, unless you fit one of the two exceptions listed below.
 Your BAH is based on the higher of:

 - the rate you were receiving on 31 December of the previous year, or